drudge/express-controllers/README.markdown

 ## Usage

  To get started simply `require('express-controllers')`, and this module will monkey-patch Express, enabling the controller style routing by providing the `app.controllers()` method.
-A "controller" is simply an object, which defines one of more of the supported "actions" listed below:
+A "controller" is simply a module, which defines one of more of the supported "actions" listed below:

     exports.index = function(req, res){
       res.send('forum index');